-Black and white images of violent destruction expose a staggering disregard for human life, and although discomfort begs viewers to turn their head, the TU McFarlin Library Department of Special Collections and University Archives encourages Tulsans to ignore that impulse.
-For the first time in TU history, special collections will feature a special exhibit, “The 1921 Tulsa Race Massacre and the Aftermath” to the public for a two-day open house.
+Black and white images of violent destruction expose a staggering disregard for human life, and although discomfort begs viewers to turn their heads, the TU McFarlin Library Department of Special Collections and University Archives encourages Tulsans to ignore that impulse.
+For the second time in TU history, special collections will feature a special public exhibit, “Images from the Burning; the 1921 Tulsa Race Massacre in Special Collections.”.

 Stories behind the photos

 Marc Carlson needed to write a 15-page term paper for a methodologies class, and his wife suggested the Tulsa Race Massacre as a topic.
 Surprised he had never heard of it, Carlson did what he does best – research.
 “My paper was 38 pages, and I told the instructor, ‘If you can find anywhere that I’ve been padding, you can give me the F,’” Carlson chuckled.

 His paper launched a lifelong investigation into Black Wall Street and the events of May 31 – June 1, 1921, and fortunately for TU, as librarian of special collections and university archives, Carlson began to collect materials documenting the massacre.
 Now, TU boasts the largest institutional photographic collection of Tulsa Race Massacre archival material, and Carlson owns the largest photographic collection in private hands.

 “We have been doing our best to try to make sure the materials are brought together and saved.
 Because one of the decisions I made early on is that we are the University of Tulsa,” he emphasized.
 “That’s ALL of Tulsa.”

 When Carlson examines the pictures, he doesn’t simply see faces of the past.
 It’s the untold stories behind the images that inspire his research.
 “I spend a lot of time trying to identify the photographs and asking questions: Where were they were taken?
 Who is in them?
 I try to figure out what the circumstances were behind each photo.”